-While the conjecture is still open, Ng and Thom \cite{Ng} proved a lower bound of correct order.
-In \cite{Ng}, they mentioned that Daniel \cite{Daniel} and Henriot \cite{H} in their unpublished works proved an upper bound of the appropriate order.
+While the conjecture is still open, Ng and Thom \cite{Ng} proved an explicit lower bound of the correct order.
+In \cite{Ng}, they mentioned that Daniel \cite{Daniel} and Henriot \cite{H} in their unpublished works had proved an explicit upper bound of the appropriate order.

 The study of the higher convolution of the (generalised) divisor functions is more challenging.
 Unlike the shifted convolution sum of the divisor function, an asymptotic estimate for the triple convolution sum of the divisor function is yet unproven.
 For a fixed positive integer $h$, the triple convolution sum of the divisor function is defined as